obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 >
 > To use Obsidian Sync together with Files On-Demand and similar features, make sure to configure the service to always keep the files on the device.

-# Removing your vault from a third-party sync service
+## Remove your vault from a third-party sync service
 If you are using Obsidian Sync and realize that you've set up your vault in a folder synced by a third-party service (such as Dropbox, OneDrive, or iCloud Drive), you can use the following steps to move the vault to a safer location.

 ## Desktop (macOS/Windows/Linux)